-- 1. Be a United States citizenship (or resident alien status) - 2.
+- 1. Be a United States citizen (or have resident alien status) - 2.
 Have classification as a full-time student with a minimum cumulative GPA of 2.00

-- 3. Have the ability to qualify for appointment as a second lieutenant before the candidate is 30 years of age - 4.
+- 3. Have the ability to qualify for appointment as a second lieutenant before the candidate turns 30 years of age - 4.
 Be of good moral character - 5.
 Be physically qualified for a commission